walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 export OPENID4VCI_CONFORMANCE_AUTH_TIMEOUT_SECONDS=90
 export PLAYWRIGHT_BROWSER=chromium
 export PLAYWRIGHT_HEADLESS=true
-export PLAYWRIGHT_INSTALL_WITH_DEPS=true
+export PLAYWRIGHT_INSTALL_WITH_DEPS=false
 export OPENID4VCI_CONFORMANCE_INSTALL_PLAYWRIGHT=true
 ```

-Playwright now installs Chromium and its required operating-system packages with `install --with-deps` by
+The wrapper installs Chromium without operating-system dependencies by default.
+Gradle cannot safely
-default.
-The current user must be able to install system packages.
-Environments that already provide the
-browser dependencies can opt out with `PLAYWRIGHT_INSTALL_WITH_DEPS=false`.
+provide a password when Playwright invokes `sudo`; run Playwright `install-deps` in an interactive terminal
+if the browser reports missing libraries.
+Set `PLAYWRIGHT_INSTALL_WITH_DEPS=true` only where noninteractive
+privileged package installation is explicitly supported.

 If the Playwright install task hangs or the browser is already installed, skip that step: